-Write a track with 2f and measure the Average Signal Amplitude.
-Any playback signal which, when measured base-to-peak, is less than 45% of half the Average Signal Amplitude of the track, shall be a missing pulse.
+Write a track at 2f and measure the Average Signal Amplitude of that track.
+Any playback signal which, when measured base-to-peak, is less than 45% of half the Average Signal Amplitude, shall be a missing pulse.

 8.3.2.2 Extra pulse